YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Forking
 =======

-There are two considerations when executing :code:`fork()`.

-- Before a process that performs buffered IO executes :code:`fork()`, it should execute :code:`fflush()`.
+Before a process that performs buffered IO executes :code:`fork()`, it should execute :code:`fflush()`.
 Otherwise, the child process will inherit unflushed buffers from the parent, which the child process will flush when it executes an :code:`fflush()`.
 This is a general programming admonition, not specific to YottaDB except to the extent that M code within a parent process may have executed :code:`write` commands which are still buffered when C code within the same process calls :code:`fork()`.

 Threads